colinzhu/business-rule-engine/README.md

 A design of business rule engine which handles business rules in CSV

-Rule = Condition + Action
+Rule = Condition (when) + Action (then, otherwise)

-Usually the business conditions are written in Excel / CSV
+Usually the business conditions are written in CSV / Excel

 <img src="./csv-business-rules-engine.drawio.svg" />

 ### Feature

-- Handle business rules as CSV / JSON
-- Zero or only one database table
-- No complex configuration files
-- One java class for one rule
+- Quickly create rules with lambdas
+- Business rule configs stored in single table

-### Business rule config
+- Business rule configs stored as files
+- Simple

+### Rule Config

 - Usually the business rules are stored as a table in Excel / CSV.
-  This CSV is treated as a **business rule config** When parsing the CSV, one record can be read as:
+  This CSV is treated as a **Rule Config**
+  When parsing the CSV, one record can be read as:
   > when (columnA = x and columnB = y) then use columnC
 - CSV format can be converted to JSON for application to process and store
-- JSON will be easy for UI to render as a table for user to edit
+- JSON is for UI to render as a table for user to edit
 - JSON can be persisted as files or in database
 - If stored in database, different kinds of JSON will be store in one single table
 - By saving different versions of JSON into database, the application can support versioning
-- Business rule config is OPTIONAL, it's not mandatory when creating a Rule
+- Rule config is OPTIONAL, it's not mandatory when creating a Rule
+- Other data types can be added by adding new parsers

 ### Rule

 - A Rule contains conditions("when") and actions("then", "otherwise"), and returns a Result
 - There are 2 approaches to create a rule:
 - a.
 Create a java class to implement the Rule interface
 - b.
-Use the DefaultRule to build a rule.
+Use the DefaultRuleBuilder to build a rule.

 ### "Fact"